 Beginning in 2015, Twin Cities community leaders have come together every year along the Minneapolis Riverfront to champion parks that transform human life.
-Now in our 8th year, Sunrise on the Mississippi 2021 was back at Boom Island Park for an in-person celebration, with a virtual-event option.
+We celebrated our 8th annual Sunrise on the Mississippi on September 9, 2022 at Boom Island Park.

 Sunrise on the Mississippi 2022